Babipoki/gcswebviewer/README.md

 [GCS Sheet Web Viewer](https://tsuzumic.github.io/gcswebviewer/)

-GCS is a sharacter sheet editor for the roleplaying system GURPS.
+GCS is a character sheet editor for the roleplaying system GURPS.

 ## Learn More